sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 ## **Summarizing Data**
 Duration: 6

-Sigma also has the ability to create Summary Values or KPIs across the entire Table.
+Sigma also has the ability to create Summary Values or KPIs across the entire table.
 At the bottom of the table you will see a line that says `Summary` which shows the number of rows as well as the number of columns.

-At the bottom left corner of the Table click on the caret and select the `+ button`.
+At the bottom left corner of the table click on the caret and select the `+ button`.

 <img src="assets/summary1.png" width="600"/>

 Select the `Revenue` column.
-Sigma will automatically Sum the column.
+Sigma will automatically sum the column.

 <img src="assets/summary2.png" width="400"/>

 You can adjust this formula at any time from the formula bar to be anything you want.
-We also renamed the Summary as shown:

 <img src="assets/summary3.png" width="600"/>

 Rename the summary to `Total Sales`, format it as `currency` and trim the trailing `cents` values.

-These Summary Values can now be accessed in any formula (by name) anywhere in the Table and can also be leveraged with our KPI visualizations.
+These summary values can now be accessed in any formula (by name) anywhere in the table and can also be leveraged with our KPI visualizations.

 <aside class="negative">
-<strong>NOTE:</strong> Sigma references Summaries by name and can be used in other formulas inside the Workbook.
+<strong>NOTE:</strong> Sigma references summaries by name and can be used in other formulas inside the Workbook.
 </aside>

-Let's create one more Summary value by clicking on the caret `^`, and selecting the `+ button`.
+Let's create one more summary value by clicking on the caret `^`, and selecting the `+ button`.
 This time select the `Cost` column.

-Rename this summary to `Total Costs`.
+Rename this summary to `Total Costs` and trim the trailing `cents`.

-Let's create one more Summary value by clicking on the caret `^`, and selecting the `+ button`.
+Let's create one more summary value by clicking on the caret `^`, and selecting the `+ button`.
 This time Select `New Summary`.
 This will give us a blank summary which we can write a function for:

 <img src="assets/summary4.png" width="500"/>